fedefloris/Libft/README.md

 My implementation of some of the Standard C Library functions + some additional ones.

 ## What is libft?
-The goal of this project is to re-implement some standard C library functions + some additional ones that we'll be allowed to use in every 42 project written in C.
+The goal of this project is to re-implement some standard C library functions + some additional ones that we gonna use in every 42 project written in C.

 For more details look at the [subject](subject.pdf)